bioinfo@ird.fr

 Lthe batch mode allows to launch a analysis in several setps defined in a script.

-Slurm allows to use several scripts languages such as bash, perl or python.
+Slurm allows to use several scripts languages

 Slurm allocates the desired resources and launches the analyses in background.